 I don’t abide the “skirt hem must match coat hem” rule, but I do believe that hem discrepancies should look natural and considered.

 - If your skirt is a few inches longer than your coat hem, that’s fine.
-If your skirt is more than about eight inches longer than your coat hem, it’ll start to look wonky.
+If your skirt is more than about six inches longer than your coat hem, it’ll start to look wonky.
 Try to keep those lengths close, but don’t worry about matching them precisely.

-- As I mentioned above, shorter skirts often work well with shorter jackets … but if your coat itself is modestly long, flasher-fears may be mitigated.
+- As I mentioned above, shorter skirts often work well with shorter jackets … but if your coat itself is relatively long, flasher-fears may be mitigated.
 A knee-length coat is ideal for this purpose, and covers most cold weather layers beautifully.